mbridak/not1mm/README.md

 The bandmap window is, as with everything, a work in progress.
 The bandmap now follows the VFO.
 VFO indicator now displays as small triangle in the frequency tickmarks.
 A small blue rectangle shows the receivers bandwidth.
 Clicked on spots now tune the radio and set the callsign field.

 ![Bandmap Window](https://github.com/mbridak/not1mm/raw/master/pic/bandmap.png)

-## Recalulate Mults

-After editing a contact and before generating a Cabrillo file.
-There is a Misc menu option that will recalculate the multipliers incase an edit had caused a change.

 ## Cabrillo